2017 1

 Already in October last year, during my usual visit to Bordeaux during harvest time and after tasting samples from vats, both before and after alcoholic fermentation, I felt this vintage was something special because of the velvety fruit and tannin, the striking sweetness of the must and incredible many nuances in taste.

 App.
-6 months later, in March/April 2017, and during 12 days of hard work filled up with tastings, I reached app.
-420 tasted barrel samples, my yet highest ever tally tasted during primeur.
+6 months later, in March/April 2017, and during 12 days of hard work packed with tastings, I reached around 420 tasted barrel samples, my yet highest ever tally tasted during primeur.
 I've felt that for the big majority of wines, my expectations were fulfilled.

-The ripe tannin is so finely integrated with the fruit that you think you're drinking silk/velvet in many wines.
+The ripe tannin is so finely integrated with the fruit that you think you drink silk/velvet in many wines.
 There is something seductive and catchy over 2016, pure and classy style.

-There are a lot of pretty wines all over Bordeaux in 2016, which will, in most cases, be even prettier after staying in vats/barrels/new barrels for the designated time.
-As usual, there were some overipped/over-extracted/overdone wines in 2016, but they count for less than 1% of all wines.
-Some winemakers can't just resist getting the max. out of their wines.
+There are a lot of pretty wines all over Bordeaux in 2016, which will, in most cases, be even more appealing after staying in vats/barrels/new barrels for the designated time.
+As usual, some overipped/over-extracted/overdone wines in 2016 count for less than 1% of all wines.
+Some winemakers can't just resist getting the max out of their wines.
 Funny enough, some properties went the opposite way in 2016, greatly decreasing extraction and amount of new oak compared with heavy stuff in vintages before.
 More elegance and finesse in 2016.
 One of these properties is Pavie!

-Reds are by far most successful in 2016, white dry wines are, I think, below 2015 in quality, suffering a little less acidity and Semillon not being that perfect.
-White sweet wines in 2016 also lack a bit of acidity and, in my honest opinion, are not competitive with vintages 2013, 2014 and 2015.
+Reds are by far most successful in 2016, white dry wines are, I think, below 2015 in quality, suffering a little less acidity, and Semillon not being that perfect.
+White sweet wines in 2016 also lack a bit of edge and are not competitive with vintages 2013, 2014, and 2015.
 Still, it's a very good vintage, after all, for these white wines.

 -----